ChiCubed/InformaticsNotes/chapter5.md

 ## Shortest path
-The shortest path problem involves finding the shortest path between two nodes on a graph; a number of variants exist such as restricting the graph to being directed and acyclic, or finding the shortest path between all nodes on a graph.
+The shortest path problem involves finding the shortest path between two nodes on a graph; a number of variants exist such as restricting the graph to being directed and acyclic, or finding the shortest distance between all nodes on a graph.
 The most common algorithm is Dijkstra's algorithm, which finds the shortest path between two nodes on a directed graph with no negative edge weights (it can easily be extended to undirected graphs.)

 ### Dijkstra's Algorithm
 #### Summary